nazunalika/linux-guide-and-hints/source/el/nat.rst

 nftables
 ++++++++

-.. warning:: CentOS 8 or Fedora Only
+.. warning:: Rocky Linux 8 or Fedora Only

-   This is for CentOS 8 or Fedora where nftables is the default.
-While iptables exists for CentOS 8 still, it is being superseded by nftables.
+   This is for Rocky Linux 8 or Fedora where nftables is the default.
+While iptables exists for Rocky Linux 8 still, it is being superseded by nftables.
 It is recommended to stick with nftables.

 The syntax for nftables is a little tricky and quite different from what we may be used to with iptables.
 This may be an oversimplification and may or may not work.
 For ideas, you can view the files in /etc/nftables.
-This is a rough example of what I tried on migration to CentOS 8.
+This is a rough example of what I tried on migration to Rocky Linux 8.

 .. code-block:: shell